dymmond/edgy/docs/reference-foreignkey.md

 The [ModelRef][model_ref] is a special Edgy object that will make sure you can interact with the model declared and perform the operations.

-Now, wht is this useful?
+Now, what is this useful?
 Let us imagine the following scenario:

 ### Scenario example